Children and Youth PEACE Program (Previously CWWA)

-- Counselling sessions are typically 40 minutes in length, plus time afterward for a snack.
+- Counselling sessions are typically 40 minutes in length, plus time afterwards for a snack.
 (Please advise the counsellor if your child has any dietary restrictions or allergies.)
 Counsellors work with children around the program goals as well as personal goals determined by the parent/caregiver and the child or youth.
 Counsellors will use a variety of client centered approaches which may involve art and play-based activities.
 Counsellors strive to create a safe, supportive environment that will allow children and youth to explore their experiences and become aware of how these experiences influence their relationships.

-Where will CWWA counselling take place?
+Where will PEACE counselling take place?

-- We have two well equipped activity rooms where we hold counselling sessions.
+- We have two well-equipped activity rooms where we hold counselling sessions.
 For older children and youth, sessions may take place in an office setting.

 How long will my child or youth attend counselling?

-- The CWWA program typically sees children or youth for one to twenty sessions, usually once per week, or bi-weekly.
+- The PEACE program typically sees children or youth for one to twenty sessions, usually once per week, or bi-weekly.
 Their progress in and outside of counselling will be evaluated and additional sessions may be planned if the counsellor and parent/caregiver feel additional counselling would be beneficial.

 Is counselling one-to-one, group, or something else?

-- CWWA counselling is most often one to one, but sessions may include siblings and/or parents as appropriate.
+- PEACE counselling is most often one to one, but sessions may include siblings and/or parents as appropriate.
 We may offer group couselling if we have a number of children with similar goals and similar ages.